 Backflow Prevention Measures

-These devices, such as reduced pressure zone (RPZ) valves, double-check valves, and air gaps, are designed to prevent the reverse flow of water and contaminants into the potable water supply.
-To ensure their proper functioning, these backflow devices must be professionally installed in accordance with plumbing codes and regulations.
+Devices like reduced pressure zone (RPZ) valves, double-check valves, and air gaps are engineered to stop the backward flow of water and contaminants into safe drinking water.
+To work correctly, these backflow devices need professional installation following plumbing codes and laws.

 Regular maintenance and testing of backflow prevention devices are equally important.
 Over time, these devices may experience wear and tear or develop faults, compromising their effectiveness.
 By conducting periodic inspections and backflow testing, businesses can identify any issues and promptly address them to maintain the integrity of their backflow prevention system.